scylladb/cpp-rs-driver/docs/source/topics/security/tls.md

 **NOTE:** In this example keystore and truststore are identical.

-The following [guide](http://www.datastax.com/documentation/cassandra/2.1/cassandra/security/secureSSLClientToNode_t.html) has more information related to configuring TLS on ScyllaDB/Cassandra.

 ## Setting up the C/C++ Driver to Use TLS

 A [`CassSsl`](http://datastax.github.io/cpp-driver/api/struct.CassSsl) object is required and must be configured: